 System step: Where the Provider sources Places, they must negotiate with the Host Organisation the amount of the Work for the Dole Fee that will be paid to the Host Organisation, and record this in the Department's IT Systems.
-Where a non-lead provider commences the first job seeker in a Place, the Lead Provider will only receive the host fee and Lead Provider payment component of the Work for the Dole Fee.
+Where a non-Lead Provider commences the first job seeker in a Place, the Lead Provider will only receive the Host Fee and Lead Provider Payment component of the Work for the Dole Fee.

-The Work for the Dole Fee can only be used to help offset costs of the Host Organisation or the costs of Participants undertaking Work for the Dole activities (for example, specific work health and safety training, Working with Vulnerable Persons Checks, a contribution to the cost of a Supervisor) or as otherwise specified by the Department.
+The Work for the Dole Fee can only be used to help offset costs of the Host Organisation or the costs of job seekers undertaking Work for the Dole Activities (for example, specific work health and safety training, Working with Vulnerable Persons Checks, a contribution to the cost of a Supervisor) or as otherwise specified by the Department.